kai-st/comm2216-docs-project/docs/create.md

 1. Go to [draw.io](https://app.diagrams.net/).

 2. You will receive a pop up to prompt you to select a storage place for your diagrams.
-Under Save Diagrams To, **select** [ Google Drive ].
+Under Save Diagrams To, **Select** [ Google Drive ].
     ![Select diagram storage space](./assets/selectStorage.png "Select diagram storage space")

 3. The pop up will change to Authorization Required.
-Under Authorize this app in Google Drive, **select** [ Authorize ].
+Under Authorize this app in Google Drive, **Select** [ Authorize ].
     ![Select authorize](./assets/authorize.png "Select authorize")

     !!! note